 go-getter - I know what I want and I make it happen for myself and for others in ethical, soul-nourishing ways.

 authentic - How exhausting to pretend to be something else all the time.
 I'd rather be me.
 Take me or leave me.

 direct - I'll tell you if you have spinach in your teeth... even if you're a stranger.

 emotional - Poems move me, happiness moves me, loss moves me.
 I believe that the more we feel and listen to our emotions, the more they'll guide us to a truer version of ourselves.

 intentional - There is intention behind each photograph I take and each of my life choices.
 Why be a sheep when you can be the shepherd?

-My journey started in New York and love brought me to Paris where I live with my now fiancé.
+My journey started in New York and love brought me to Paris where I live with my French husband.
 My life isn't perfect but it's mine to make.
-My days consist of doing things that feed my soul like photographing, trying out new recipes and reading anything I can get my hands on.
+My days consist of doing things that feed my soul like photographing, creating, trying out new recipes and reading anything I can get my hands on.
 My current favorite is The Alchemist by Paulo Coelho.
 If pure magic could be molded into words, it would be this book.

 My passion and work are intertwined into a soulful dance to the sounds of a jazz quartet.
 My passion is my work, and my work is my passion.
 I run my business this way and give each project my full unbridled heart.
 Fearlessly.
 Deeply.